Expeditionary Learning

 Benefits of expeditionary learning

-The Role of Projects in Expeditionary Learning
+The Central Role of Projects in Expeditionary Learning

 Through these projects, students embark on a long-term study and exploration, fostering critical thinking and problem-solving skills.
-They work collaboratively with their peers, engaging in discussions and debates that promote a deeper understanding of the topic.
+They work collaboratively with peers, engaging in discussions and debates that promote a deeper understanding of the topic.
 This collaborative process encourages students to share ideas, listen to different perspectives, and work towards a common goal.

 Expeditionary learning definition